top of page

 Use a Presser Foot with a Guide Edge

-My favorite presser foot to use for strip piecing is my #57 Patchwork Foot with Guide on my Bernina.
-If I'm doing a lot of strip piecing, my eyes can get tired of focusing on the same line when sewing my scant 1/4" seam so having a guide to rest the edge of the fabric with is helpful for me.
+My favorite presser foot to use for mass amounts of strip piecing is my #57 Patchwork Foot with Guide on my Bernina.
+If I'm doing a lot of strip piecing, my eyes can get tired of focusing on the same line when sewing my scant 1/4" seam so having a guide to rest the edge of the fabric with is helpful.

 If you don't have a presser foot with a guide edge, you can also buy a magnetic seam guide to attach to your machine or use washi tape/diagonal seam tape (I use Cluck Cluck Sew's tape) to establish an edge to line up your strips.